aramk/crayon-syntax-highlighter/readme.txt

 A handful of articles from others written about Crayon, thanks guys!

+* <a href="http://www.emanueleferonato.com/2013/02/01/syntax-highlighter-switched-to-crayon/" target="_blank">Syntax highlighter switched to Crayon</a>
 * <a href="http://www.wordpressthemeshq.net/5-best-syntax-highlighter-plugins-for-wordpress/" target="_blank">5 Best Syntax Highlighter Plugins for WordPress</a>
 * <a href="http://amecylia.com/how-to-post-source-code-wordpress/" target="_blank">How To Post Source Code In Wordpress</a>
 * <a href="http://icrunched.co/top-5-syntax-highlighter-wordpress-plugins/" target="_blank">Top 5 Syntax Highlighter WordPress Plugins</a>